 Just remember: regardless of your background and education, teaching in another country will be a learning experience for you too!

-Why you should volunteer to teach abroad
+Why you should teach abroad

 As a volunteer teacher, there are so many ways you can make a difference!
 Some ways teachers help our partners include: